jorgenmk/ntn-docs/readme.md

 On the development PC use your favorite terminal emulator and connect to your nRF9151 DK:

     minicom /dev/ttyACM0

+Make sure your terminal is configured with the following settings:
+- Baud rate: 115200
+- 8 data bits, no parity, 1 stop bit (8N1)

 Note that development kits usually have multiple ports, but normally the first one is used for application logs.